What Is a Network Operating System? Key Role for Network Operations

 That’s why SPs are seeking alternative approaches for reinventing their networks and pushing towards a more open software-centric model.
 The evolving role of NOS is a crucial part of this transformation.
 Today’s NOS must provide better flexibility, simplicity and scalability, while still offering the proven reliability and performance expected of todays’ carrier-grade networks.

+Leading the transformation to software-based networks is DriveNets Network Operating System (DNOS).
+Virtualizing distributed networking and compute resources from white boxes and servers, DNOS creates a unified, shared infrastructure that is managed as a single entity.
+DNOS acts as the brain of the DriveNets Network Cloud solution, which allow SPs to reinvent their network and build it like cloud.
 Built on a Linux-based OS, containerized microservices and open APIs, DNOS provides a scalable, reliable and programmable infrastructure to run data and control plane functions (routing and others).
 DNOS supports multiple service offerings at scale, including routing from core to edge and hosting of third-party services.

 DNOS key benefits: